SirMegaMU/Notes/GLT1027 Advanced Oral Communication/pre 2 scratch.md

 # Main point

--    Neutral countries should stay neutral in military forces, not in economic
+-     Neutral countries should not stay neutral except military
 -    Neutral don’t mean do nothing at all
 -    Neutral don’t stand against mankind’s conscience